RMF FM: 1990s

-2000's
+2000s

 On 11 February 2000 Interia.pl, a subsidiary of RMF, was launched.
-On March 1 a correspondent in Berlin appeared and on December 7 the station, as the first of all national radio stations, appeared on the Wizja TV platform.
+On 1 March, a correspondent in Berlin appeared and on 7 December, the station, as the first of all national radio stations, appeared on the Wizja TV platform.

 On 7 March 2001, the National Broadcasting Council renewed the station's license for another 10 years, but this time without the possibility of local splits.
-Due to this decision, on April 17, a picket of journalists and friends of the station was held in front of the Council's headquarters.
-However, the Council did not change its decision - on May 22, 2001 the new concession came into force, and on May 25, 2001 the broadcast of local programs was terminated.
-At the turn of July and August 2001 the station conducted a relief campaign for the flood victims in the Sucha Beskidzka area.
-On September 11, 2001, a few minutes before 3 p.m., information about the attack on the WTC was broadcast, followed by the longest news service in the history of Polish radio (the record was broken after the Smolensk disaster, also by RMF).
+Due to this decision, on 17 April, a picket of journalists and companions of the station was held in front of the Council's headquarters.
+However, the Council did not change its decision - on 22 May 2001, the new concession came into force, and on 25 May 2001 the broadcast of local programmes was terminated.
+At the turn of July–August 2001, the station conducted a relief campaign for the flood victims in the Sucha Beskidzka area.
+On 11 September 2001, a few minutes before 3 p.m., information about the attack on the WTC was broadcast, followed by the longest news service in the history of Polish radio (the record was broken after the Smolensk disaster, also by RMF).
 Immediately after the attacks, reporters appeared in Pakistan, Afghanistan, the Persian Gulf, Israel and Bethlehem, reporting on the tensions following the attack.

-On March 28, 2002, the station's signal was made available on the Internet.
-On 15th July 2002 RMF was the only radio station in Poland to interview President George Bush.
-In August the station broadcast the last pilgrimage of John Paul II to Poland.
-On 24th October 2002 the station won a lawsuit with the National Broadcasting Council for extending its license without the possibility of local broadcasts.
+On 28 March 2002, the station's signal was made available online.
+On 15 July 2002, RMF was the only radio station in Poland to interview President George Bush.
+In August, the station broadcast the final pilgrimage of John Paul II to Poland.
+On 24 October 2002, the station won a lawsuit with the National Broadcasting Council for extending its license without the possibility of local broadcasts.

-In 2003 RMF journalists were the only ones from Poland to report on the war in Iraq directly from Baghdad.
-On 11th April 2003 the RMF photo agency was founded and on 27th October 2003 the RMF Classic station was launched.
+In 2003, RMF journalists were the only ones from Poland to report on the war in Iraq directly from Baghdad.
+On 11 April 2003, the RMF photo agency was founded and on 27 October 2003, the RMF Classic station was launched.

-On 1 July 2004 RadioMan was launched, a Ukrainian radio project carried out in cooperation with RMF.
-On 14 July Broker FM, the owner of RMF, made its stock market debut.
-On September 27, RMF Maxxx was launched.
+On 1 July 2004, RadioMan was launched, a Ukrainian radio project carried out in cooperation with RMF.
+On 14 July, Broker FM, the owner of RMF, made its stock market debut.
+On 27 September, RMF Maxxx was launched.

-On 2 April 2005 at 21:55 the station announced the death of John Paul II.
-It then presented a multi-hour, all-night live program.
-The funeral of John Paul II was also broadcast on the station along with live entries of several journalists from different parts of the country.
+On 2 April 2005 at 21:55, the station announced the death of John Paul II.
+It then presented a multi-hour, all-night live programme.
+The funeral of John Paul II was also broadcast on the station along with live entries of journalists from different parts of the country.
 The station also extensively covered the attacks in Madrid and London as well as the MTK hall disaster and the Halemba mine disaster.

-On 28 October 2006 it was announced that the station had been sold to the German publishing house Verlagsgruppe Bauer.
-On 30 April 2007 Miasto Muzyki (today operating as RMFon.pl) was established.
+On 28 October 2006, it was announced that the station had been sold to the German publishing house Verlagsgruppe Bauer.
+On 30 April 2007, Miasto Muzyki (today operating as RMFon.pl) was established.
 In 2009, Wielka kumulacja was put on the air.